rRopelato/rRopelato/README.md

 ### Hello, I'm Ropelato
 #### Welcome!

 🧐 I've always been curious about how technology works, which led me to study it.
-I'm currently working in the IT Department at Solução Financeira.
+I'm currently working at IPM Sistemas.

 <div>
   <a href="https://github.com/rropelato">